amitxv/PC-Tuning/docs/building.md

     - Windows 8: ``en_windows_8_1_x64_dvd_2707217.iso`` - [Adguard hashes](https://files.rg-adguard.net/file/406e60db-4275-7bf8-616f-56e88d9e0a4a?lang=en-us)

     - Windows 10+: Try to obtain an ISO with minimal updates as we will be integrating those of our choice.
-ISOs built with UUP dump typically ship with the latest updates which is fine
+Latest versions of ISOs built with UUP dump ship with the latest updates which is fine

         <details>
         <summary>How to check integrated updates</summary>